Androcalva reticulata: Description

 Androcalva reticulata is a shrub that typically grows to 0.3–1 m high, 0.6–1 m wide and forms suckers, its new growth covered with star-shaped hairs.
 The leaves are egg-shaped, 25–90 mm long and 15–50 mm wide on a petiole 4–8 mm long with narrowly triangular stipules 5–8 mm long at the base.
 The edges of the leaves have irregular teeth, and both surfaces of the leaves are covered with star-shaped hairs.
 The flowers are arranged in groups of two to six 10–20 mm long on a peduncle 3–6 mm long.
 Each flower is on a pedicel 2–3 mm long, with bracts 4–7 mm long at the base.
 The flowers are red, 9–11 mm in diameter with 5 petal-like sepals, the lobes divided for half their length.
 The petals are bright red with three lobes, the centre lobe about 5 mm long.
 Flowering mainly occurs from April to July.

 Taxonomy

 This species was first formally described in 2005 by Gordon Guymer who gave it the name Commersonia reticulata in the journal Austrobaileya, from specimens collected in Lumholtz National Park in 2005.
 In 2011, Carolyn Wilkins and Barbara Whitlock transferred the species to Androcalva as A. reticulata in Australian Systematic Botany.
 The specific epithet (reticulata) refers to the reticulate leaf veins of this species.

 Distribution and habitat

 Androcalva reticulata grows in woodland or open forest, from near Mount Garnet to Townsville in north-eastern Queensland.

+Conservation Status

+Androcalva reticulata is listed as vulnerable under the Queensland Nature Conservation Act 1992.